 The fifth stage of relapse may make you irritable and hostile, even over mild inconveniences.
 You will also experience periods of confusion.

 Minor depression will intensify during the sixth stage of relapse.
 You may develop irregular eating and sleeping patterns, become more lethargic, and abandon daily responsibilities.

-Severe depression progresses into apathy about recovery from drug or alcohol addiction.
-You may begin to skip AA and treatment meetings and stop caring about recovery or anything else happening in your life.
+Severe depression progresses into apathy about recovery from alcoholism or drug addiction.
+You may begin to skip AA meetings and counseling sessions and stop caring about recovery or anything else happening in your life.
 You will openly reject any outside help, become dissatisfied with the direction your life is taking, and feel powerless or helpless.